 Unrealistic expectations are a huge reason for failure in marketing campaigns.
-Executives, stakeholders, or clients may expect a campaign to perform in a very impractical way and the team may not want to explain they cannot meet such outsized goals.
+Executives, stakeholders, or clients may expect a campaign to perform in a very impractical way, and the team may not want to explain they cannot meet such outsized goals.
 This sets marketers up for failure.
-Alternatively, maybe the stakeholder does not fully understand the function of marketing or why a campaign is run a certain way.
+Alternatively, the stakeholder may not fully understand the function of marketing or why a campaign is run a certain way.
 Without full communication, which includes goal setting, a campaign is hopeless from the start.

 Goals must also be numeric.
 If the goal is to “raise awareness of a brand,” and the marketers do not lay out what metrics are needed to attain this goal, then failure is imminent.
-Goals cannot be too generic nor should they be too granular.
-And a huge mistake that marketers make is setting goals based on industry standards.
+Goals cannot be too generic, nor should they be too granular.
+And a huge mistake that marketers make is setting goals based on industry standards.1

 Industry standard benchmarks lack context and a sense of the quality of the outcomes being measured.
-Marketers need to test their current state instead of taking generic industry benchmarks and making goals off of those numbers.
-Only about 22% of businesses are satisfied with their conversion rates (Econsultancy), and this may be in part because companies often base conversion rates directly off of industry standards.
-Marketers ready to set more accurate conversion rates goals should read our blog post on how to do this effectively.
+Marketers need to test their current state instead of taking generic industry benchmarks and making goals off on those numbers.
+Only about 22% of businesses are satisfied with their conversion rates, and this may be in part because companies often base conversion rates directly on industry standards.

 Most marketing campaigns target a prospect in a certain stage of the sales funnel.
 Often, this is at the top of the funnel or in the awareness stage.
-However, 68% of marketers have not defined their funnel (Marketo), which means they lack understanding of the buyer journey.
+However, 68% of marketers have not defined their funnel, which means they lack an understanding of the buyer journey.

 The marketing team should identify the buyer journey and how they move down the sales funnel to understand their intent.
-This helps marketers create smarter campaigns.
+This helps marketers create smarter B2B digital marketing plans.
 Furthermore, by having knowledge about the buyer in the awareness stage, marketers can make more targeted campaigns that direct them through the buyer journey.
 Without this information, a campaign has no way to move forward; it’s essentially throwing out information and hoping that buyers like it and take action.

 Most critically, marketers must spend time to deeply understand the needs, intentions, and challenges that motivate buyers.
 Pain points, business value, and institutional aspirations are key components that must be understood and documented.
 Buyer understanding is a crucial component that drives marketing success.

 Marketers need to test, optimize, adapt, and learn continuously.
 Without this, marketers will have no knowledge to improve campaigns, which means campaigns will likely fail.
-Marketers that have a process for learning, adaptation, iteration, and optimization can take weak points of a campaign and adjust them in real-time.
+Marketers that have a process for learning, adaptation, iteration, and optimization can take the weak points of a B2B digital marketing plan and adjust them in real time.

-Furthermore, there should be a testing process and time-period so that marketers know which campaign tactics work and which do not before launching an important campaign.
-Roughly 61% of companies carry out less than five tests every month (Econsultancy), which is a low amount of tests.
-Marketers that go into a campaign blind, without having tested methods beforehand are less likely to succeed than those who have tested tactics and know what works with what audiences.
+Furthermore, there should be a testing process and time period so that marketers know which campaign tactics work and which do not before launching an important campaign.
+Agile workflow processes, like scrum or kanban, are designed to help marketers respond with rapid adjustments from their test data.
+In fact, the likelihood of success from agile marketers is reported to be 469% greater than that of their peers.
+Marketers who go into a campaign blind or who cannot quickly respond to buyers are less likely to succeed than those who can test tactics and know what works with what audiences.

-Markers that continually learn and test strategies will probably run successful campaigns, as those individuals constantly stay on top of what methods work and what methods are falling out of fashion in the marketing world.
-Teams that lack dedicated individuals for testing and optimization are might be running poor performing campaigns as they are not learning from past mistakes.
-Teams that can learn from failures, however, and take time to realize errors can move forward to run successful marketing campaigns.
+Marketers that continually learn and test strategies increase their likelihood of running successful campaigns, as those individuals constantly stay on top of what methods work and what methods are falling out of fashion in the marketing world.
+Teams that lack dedicated individuals for testing and optimization are likely running poor performing campaigns as they are not learning from past mistakes.
+Teams that can learn from failures, however, and take time to realize errors can move forward to find success in their B2B digital marketing plans.